You Will Need:

 Black construction paper, white chalk

 Share the peacefulness of night.
-Talk about your day while you are outside.
-Notice the sounds and smells of the evening.
+Talk about your day and ask about your child’s day while you are outside.
+Help your child notice the sounds and smells of the evening.
 Go for a walk or put a quilt on the grass to lay on while you search the sky.